matijakolaric-com/django-music-publisher/README.rst

 Situations with multiple writers are covered, but other publishers are ignored.
 This still results in correct CWR files and enough data to acquire ISWC.

-If you want to use it for exactly this purpose, just follow the standalone deployment instructions below.

 Beyond
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you are looking for a solution that covers much more territory, this may be an educational proof of concept, maybe even a good starting point for a custom development.
 It has very little dependecies and each model has an abstract parent, so including it in your project, even an existing one, should be pretty straightforward.

 On the other hand, required data structure for a general publishing software is far more complex, even the part dealing with registrations.
-Everybody falls the first time in designing the data structure, unless they have help.
-Yes, this is a sales pitch.

 CWR Developer Toolset
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++